All Episodes

 Or at least some people would say that.

-And the FBI and James Comey knew this when James Comey went to brief the gang of eight on Capitol Hill, and James Comey lied to the gang of eight, which included then Chairman Devin Nunes, about the investigation and about the origins of the credibility of it, who was paying for it, the Clinton campaign, and if any of it was true.
+And the FBI and James Comey knew this when James Comey went to brief the Gang of Eight on Capitol Hill and James Comey lied to the Gang of Eight, which included then Chairman Devin Nunes, about the investigation and about the origins of the credibility of it, who was paying for it, the Clinton campaign, and if any of it was true.

-They knew that when they went to the gang of eight.
+They knew that when they went to the Gang of Eight.

-So the difference between uh Sussman and Danchenko, one, Danchenko's being tried out in Virginia, which is way better than DC.
+So the difference between Suspent and Danchenko, one, Danchenko is being tried out in Virginia, which is way better than D.C.
+It's not ideal, but it's better.

 The other thing is it's not putting Clinton World on trial.

-It's putting the source of the steel dossier on trial, and a jury is going to be able to easily easier digest that and leave politics out of it.
+And a jury is going to be able to easily, easier digest that and leave politics out of it.

 But he's charged not once over, but five times over, five separate counts of lying to the FBI.

-So the man that built the steel dossier, which built the unlawful surveillance of a presidential candidate, his campaign and his presidency, is now charged with lying to the very FBI that he gave that information to.
+So the man that built the Steele dossier, which built the unlawful surveillance of a presidential candidate, his campaign and his presidency, is now charged with lying to the very FBI that he gave that information to.

-So that's why I think this case has different dynamics, and I'm sure we'll be covering it, but that's not till the fall.
+And I'm sure we'll be covering it, but it's not till the fall.

 And I think there's also audio of it, right?

-I think you can ask.
+I think you can actually.

-Oh, yeah, there's audio, there's video, we're we'll we'll put it all up on the show.
+We'll put it all up on the show.

 Well, cash.

-Where do you see yourself going?
+So I guess where do you see yourself going?

-Oh boy.
+Oh, boy.

 In the coming time.